-- o Sixty percent of adults have one or more diet-related chronic diseases, such as cardiovascular disease, type 2 diabetes, obesity, liver disease, some types of cancer, and dental caries.
-(USDA Dietary Guidelines 2020-2025) (1.b, 2.b) - A Mediterranean diet is typically less dairy and meat than the typical American diet (for more information, see Mayo Clinic Mediterranean Diet).
-(1.b, 2.b) - Vegetarian diets (MyPlate) can meet all of the recommendations for nutrients.
+Essential Understandings Essential Knowledge and Skills cardiovascular disease, type 2 diabetes, obesity, liver disease, some types of cancer, and dental caries.
+(USDA Dietary Guidelines 2020-2025) (1.b, 2.b) • A Mediterranean diet is typically less dairy and meat than the typical American diet.
+(1.b, 2.b) • Vegetarian diets (MyPlate) can meet all of the recommendations for nutrients.
 The key is to consume a variety of foods and the right amount of foods to meet calorie needs.
 Nutrients that vegetarians may need to focus on include protein, iron, calcium, zinc, and vitamin B12.
-For more detailed information about vegetarian diets, see Mayo Clinic Vegetarian Diet.
-(1.b, 2.b) - Vegan or plant-based diet excludes meat, poultry, fish, eggs, and dairy products, and foods that contain these products.
-(1.b, 2.b) - Note: Additional diets may be explored, such as those related to health issues (i.e., DASH diet for lowering blood pressure). - See USDA Dietary Guidelines 2020-2025 for current nutrition guidelines.
+(1.b, 2.b) • Vegan or plant-based diet excludes meat, poultry, fish, eggs, and dairy products, and foods that contain these products.
+(1.b, 2.b) • Note: Additional diets may be explored, such as those related to health issues (i.e., DASH diet for lowering blood pressure). • See USDA Dietary Guidelines 2020-2025 for current nutrition guidelines.

-Topic: Physical Health
+Strand: Physical Health